JakubGrobelny/winterbird-VM/README.md

 # WBVM - Winterbird Virtual Machine

 ##What is it?
 wbvm is an interpreter for IR bytecode produced by Winterbird language compiler.
-It can also assemble, link and run programs written in wbASM (Winterbird assembler).
+It can (will in the future) also assemble, link and run programs written in wbASM (Winterbird assembler).

 ##What is Winterbird?
 Winterbird is a programming language, which is still in development.